 This will demonstrate you are a serious candidate who is running to win, not simply to make noise or raise your name ID for a future contest.

 Once you’re in the race officially, you’ll need to open a bank account and hire a professional treasurer.

-Don’t play it cheap by not hiring a professional to handle your campaign’s money.
+Don’t be cheap and not hire a professional to handle your campaign’s finances.

 A properly trained and qualified campaign accountant will keep you out of trouble with the myriad of campaign fundraising and reporting laws that are out there.

 The other person you want to bring on board early is your campaign fundraiser.

 A fundraiser will be extremely helpful in raising the money that you’ll need to run and win your race.